 This is the directory where the result of the backup process goes.
-The result of the backup - depending on other configuration options - might be an archive file or a SQL file.
+The result of the backup depending on other configuration options - might be one or more archive or SQL files.
 This is also where your backup log file will be stored.
 The output directory must be accessible and directly writable by PHP.